THE START OF A WARMING TREND...

 Your First Alert Weather Forecast:

-A few showers will be possible for areas NORTHEAST of Green Bay this morning.
-They’re near a front that’s holding stationary along the Upper Michigan border.
+Isolated showers NORTHEAST of Green Bay are drying up.
+They’ve been near a front that’s holding stationary along the Upper Michigan border.
 Otherwise, we’ll see more sunshine across the Fox Valley and into central Wisconsin, with high pressure in the neighborhood.

 That stationary front is turning into a warm front, which is the leading edge of a more summer-like air mass.
 As we pick up a south-southwest wind behind that front, we’ll see a warming trend over the next few days.
 Inland high temperatures this afternoon will climb into the lower-half of 80s, with 70s lakeside.
 Look for highs in the mid to upper 80s Thursday and Friday.
 There’s also going to be an increase in the humidity as we head into the weekend.